Missouri Defective Product Attorneys

 Why Do You Need a Defective Product Attorney in Missouri?

-Missouri adopted strict products liability under Restatement (Second) § 402A in Keener v.
+Missouri's product liability law has deep roots: the state adopted strict liability under Restatement (Second) § 402A back in Keener v.
 Dayton Electric Manufacturing Co.
-(1969) and applies the consumer-expectation test (Smith v.
+(1969), and its courts evaluate design defects through the consumer-expectation test (Smith v.
 Brown & Williamson Tobacco).
-Missouri adopted pure comparative fault in Gustafson v.
-Benda (1983), now codified at Mo.
-Rev. Stat. § 537.765.
-The 5-year statute of limitations runs under Mo.
-Rev. Stat. § 516.120 — among the longer SOLs in the country.
-Missouri has no general products statute of repose.
-The state — particularly the City of St. Louis Circuit Court — produced massive verdicts in J&J talc cases ($4.7B in Ingham), Roundup cases, and pharma cases before recent venue reforms tightened jurisdiction (Mo.
+Since Gustafson v.
+Benda (1983) — now codified at Mo.
+Rev. Stat. § 537.765 — Missouri has followed pure comparative fault, so your recovery shrinks by your share of blame but is never barred outright.
+You also get an unusually generous 5-year statute of limitations under Mo.
+Rev. Stat. § 516.120, among the longer SOLs in the country, and no general products statute of repose.
+The flip side: the venue landscape changed.
+After the City of St. Louis Circuit Court delivered enormous verdicts — $4.7B against J&J in the Ingham talc case, plus major Roundup and pharma awards — venue reforms tightened where product suits can be filed (Mo.
 Rev. Stat. § 508.010, as amended).
-The Eastern District of Missouri remains a major federal product-litigation venue.
+Navigating those rules, and the still-busy Eastern District of Missouri federal docket, takes counsel who litigates here regularly.

 When Do You Need a Defective Product Attorney in Missouri?